isomerpages/mci-corp/media-centre/press-releases/_posts/2024-03-01-post-Artificial Intelligence (AI) initiatives launched to uplift Singapore’s economic potential.md

 <p></p>
 </li>
 <li>
-<p>To achieve this goal, an investment of up to $500 million will go towards
+<p>To achieve this goal, <strong>an investment of up to $500 million will go towards availing high-performance compute</strong> to
-availing high-performance compute to support AI innovation and capability building for a start, and catalyse further investments by industry.
+support AI innovation and capability building for a start, and catalyse further investments by industry.
 Refer to <a href="/files/Press Releases 2024/AI___Annex_E.pdf" rel="noopener noreferrer nofollow" target="_blank">Annex E </a>for more details.</p>
 </li>
 </ol>
 <p><strong>Enabler 4: Trusted Environment</strong>